HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/blazor/blazor-keep-shared-multitab-state.md

 - Offline use of the application.
 When connection is lost, so be it.
 - Merging the data is out of scope for this blog.

+## Solution proposition

+Store - manage - update.
+Have subscriptions.

+- UserSessionStore. (state persistence) Lifetime: singleton
+- UserViewModel (bound to the view, should handle state changes both ways) Lifetime: circuit
+- UserSessionState (the state of the user session, with all the properties and domain logic) Lifetime: custom
+- UserSessionStoreManager => handles expiration of sessions etc. Lifetime: singleton

+This is all I need?
+Suppose Logout => multiple tabs.
+I change the state, INotifyPropertyChanged will kick in for all other viewmodels and change the state.

+Do this with the MessageBox in the Demo application.

 [//]: # ( ToDo: Write!)